 - Certified translations into English of any of the above documents if the original is in a language different than English.

-MSc in IT Project Management course offered by our School runs for two full years consisting of 4 semesters.
-We are offering the course in a full-time mode, but classed organized in the evenings (from 4:15pm to 9:30pm) on weekly days so that students are able to find employment/internships in Poland.
+MSc in IT Project Management course offered by our School runs for two full years (4 semesters).
+We are offering the course in a full-time and part-time mode but classes will be organized in the evenings (from 4:15 pm to 9:30 pm) on weekly days for full-time students so that students are able to find employment/internships in Poland.
 Students with full-time student status DO NOT need a work permit in Poland.
+Part-time students will be studying also evenings during the week and weekends (day hours) - every second week.

 The winter semester runs from October to mid-February (with winter examination session in the second half of January and February).